NRLMMD-GEOIPS/geoips/docs/source/new-docs/tutorials/2023-tutorial.rst

          git push

-   We, additionally, make GeoIPS aware of plugin packages using ``entry-points``.

-Product Plugin Custom Definition & Development
+Plugin Product Custom Definition & Development
 ***********************************************

 Now that initial setup is done, we will first start with installing your bare bones version of your plugin.